kubevirt/kubevirt-ansible/README.md

-# kubevirt-ansible
+# KubeVirt Ansible

 This repository provides collection of playbooks to

 *  [install KubeVirt on existing OpenShift cluster](#install-kubevirt-on-existing-openshift-cluster)
-* deploy Kubernetes or OpenShift Origin and install KubeVirt
+* deploy Kubernetes or OpenShift and KubeVirt

+## Prerequisites

 Tested on CentOS Linux release 7.3.1611 (Core), OpenShift 3.7 and Ansible 2.3.1

 ## Install KubeVirt on existing OpenShift cluster